Heo Young-saeng: 2010–2012: Leaving DSP Media, solo and acting debut

 In June 2010, upon the expiration of SS501's contract with DSP Media, Heo along with fellow band member Kim Kyu Jong, signed with B2M Entertainment, the agency of former DSP Media songstress Lee Hyori, to embark on his solo career.
-In launching his solo career, he and Kim held a joint fanmeeting, Kyu Jong & Young Saeng Story in Seoul on December 4, which continued in Hong Kong, Japan and countries across Asia.

 He was scheduled to launch his solo singing career on April 28, 2011, but had to postpone because he pulled the ligaments on his right hand during a dance practice.
 He was also scheduled to guest star on SBS's Good Sunday variety show Running Man, on May 8, 2011, but due to his injury, he appeared only briefly to hand out a mission.

 Heo's solo debut mini album, Let It Go, was released on May 12, 2011, which features Spica's Park Ju-hyun on the music video, and Kim Kyu Jong and Hyuna on "Rainy Love" and "Let It Go" tracks respectively.
 The album peaked at number one on Gaon's album chart for the week starting on May 8.

 On November 9, 2011, Heo, along with other Korean and Japanese artists, performed at the Seoul Tokyo Music Festival 2011 at the Saitama Super Arena, Japan.
 At the same time, Heo made his musical debut in The Three Musketeers, playing the role of D'Artagnan from November 3 to December 18.

 In February 2012, KBS confirmed that Heo would be part of KBS2's daily sitcom called I Need A Fairy (also known as Sent From Heaven), playing the role Heo Young Saeng/ Kaki.
 A month later, he released a soundtrack of the said drama entitled "Love Song".

 On May 9, 2012, B2M Entertainment officially announced via Twitter that Heo, himself, participated in the planning process and production of his new mini album Solo.
 As an artist, he wanted to go from being an idol to co-producing his work, especially since he had participated in the making of this album.
 The music video teaser was released on May 18, 2012.

-Heo released his first Japanese album entitled Overjoyed in Japan on September 19, 2012 under Pony Canyon Japan.
+Heo released his first Japanese album entitled Overjoyed in Japan on September 19, 2012, under Pony Canyon Japan.
 It consists of eight songs, including three Japanese versions of songs from his previous Korean mini albums.
 Overjoyed entered the Japanese Oricon weekly album charts at No. 29.